Ultral1sk/sports_project/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 1   - installing packages
-2 - routes file
+2   - routes file where the routing will be done
-3 - creating layout file
+3   - creating layout file where the items are going to be displayed 4   - starting with the project adding the header
-4 - starting with the project adding the header
+5   - creating a reusable component in this case the logo 5.5 - creating the footer